verus-lang/verus/INSTALL.md

 # IDE Support

-**NOTE: These IDE Support instructions are currently outdated, and need to be updated for the new build process.**

 Once you have built Verus, you can use it in IDE clients (such as Visual Studio Code, Emacs, or Vim) that support the LSP protocol.
 Follow [these instructions](https://verus-lang.github.io/verus/guide/ide_support.html).